 Why is there a late fee on my Account Statement?

 The Dartmouth College Student Account Statements each have a specific payment due date.
 Payment must be received, by the College, no later than the payment due date.
 If the payment is not received by the due date, a late fee equal to 1 ½ percent of the amount payable is assessed.
-If the Amount Due on your D-Pay Account Statement is to be covered by Other Anticipated Aid/Credits or Adjustments, you must use the Student Explanation Form in the D-Pay system to notify our office of how your bill is to be covered.
-This Student Explanation Form, or other written communication, must be received by the payment due date that is indicated on your Account Statement, in order to avoid a late fee.
+If the Amount Due on your D-Pay Account Statement is to be covered by Other Anticipated Aid/Credits or Adjustments, you must use the Payment Explanation Form in the D-Pay system to notify our office of how your bill is to be covered.
+This Payment Explanation Form, or other written communication, must be received by the payment due date that is indicated on your Account Statement, in order to avoid a late fee.